Jordan-Prescott/broadworks-ocip-soap/README.md

 ## Usage

-The package is used in exactly the same way as the original Broadworks OCI-P Interface package.
+The package is used in exactly the same way as the original Broadworks OCI-P Interface package with some small changes to the core object.
 For example:

 ```python
 from broadworks_ocip_soap import BroadworksSOAP